-In accordance with the Charter for the Protection of Children and Young People, the diocese has an established Review Board, a confidential, consultative body whose primary purpose is to assist the Diocesan Bishop in making a determination of a cleric’s suitability for ministry upon receipt of an allegation of sexual abuse of a minor, young person, or vulnerable adult.
-The Board does not investigate the credibility of an allegation if the accused priest or religious is deceased as there is no action that can be taken in terms of that cleric’s suitability for continued ministry.
-The Review Board is convened following notification to the appropriate civil authority and after the diocese is advised that no further action will be taken by civil authorities.
+Following the Charter for the Protection of Children and Young People, the diocese has an established Review Board, a confidential, consultative body whose primary purpose is to assist the diocesan Bishop in deciding of a cleric’s suitability for ministry upon receipt of an allegation of sexual abuse of a minor, young person, or vulnerable adult.
+The Review Board does not investigate the credibility of an allegation if the accused priest or religious is deceased as no action can be taken in terms of that cleric’s suitability for continued ministry.
+The Review Board is convened following notification to the appropriate civil authority and after the diocese is advised that civil authorities will take no further action.

 - At least five persons of outstanding integrity and good judgment in full communion with the Church.

-- A majority of laypersons who are not in the employ of the Diocese.
+- A majority of laypersons are not in the employ of the Diocese.